 Bonus Question: Why are there no living Americans on U.S. currency?

-To learn more about the history of our currency, check out the Federal Reserve Bank of San Francisco.
+To learn more about the interesting historical facts money, particularly about the US currency, check out the Federal Reserve Bank of San Francisco.

 1. Susan B. Anthony, Sacajawea, Alexander Hamilton and Benjamin Franklin.